 Using UglifyJS's screw-ie8 Option in Gulp

-By default, UglifyJS writes JavaScript that works around IE 6-8 quirks.
-If you're building a modern app, those workarounds just add bloat.
-The screw-ie8 flag tells UglifyJS to skip those compatibility checks and produce smaller, faster code.
+UglifyJS writes JavaScript that works around IE 6-8 quirks by default.
+If you're building a modern app, those workarounds add bloat.
+The screw-ie8 flag tells UglifyJS to skip compatibility checks and produce smaller, faster code.

-When UglifyJS minifies your code without this flag, it preserves behavior that IE8 expects—like how try/catch affects variable scope or how named function expressions work.
-These workarounds add bytes to your bundle and slow down execution in modern browsers.
-If you don't support IE8 (and you shouldn't), you're shipping compatibility code for a browser that died years ago.
+Without this flag, UglifyJS preserves behavior IE8 expects—like how try/catch affects variable scope or how named function expressions work.
+These workarounds add bytes to your bundle and slow down modern browsers.
+You're shipping compatibility code for a browser that died years ago.

 cat input.js | uglifyjs --screw-ie8 -o output.js